nushon/-API-Ticket-Booth/ReadMe.md

 }
 ```
 ## Project Installation and Configuration
 ### Installation: We have a package.json file already.
-Run the following commands in your terminal
+Run the below command in your terminal
--
+- npm install
 ### Run program
 - npm start